Grade: 5th

 August-June

 Have you ever wondered what goes on behind the scenes of a museum or art gallery?
-When you come to an art gallery like the Arts Center, there are more people than you would expect who collaborate and develop the visitor experience: artists who create the artworks we see, researchers, lighting designers, sound engineers, curators, conservators, exhibit builders, educators, and you!
 Students will spend the day with the Arts Educators learning the ins and outs of working at an art gallery and trying their own hand at collaborating, creating, curating, and designing art exhibits.
+Programs in the Arts Appreciation Series encourage students to practice their communication skills, particularly oral communication, through intentional opportunities for speaking about and engaging with the arts and each other.
 This program is ideal for a 3-4 hour program.

 • VA.5.1.PE Understand that the context of an art object has an effect on how that object is perceived.